2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 ### Influence

 I started off by creating a mood board on Pinterest on designs and images that caught my eye.
-I really wanted a simple design which would be easy on the eye, and at the same time deliver the message I wanted to get across in an elegant manner.
+I really wanted a simple design which would be to look at, and at the same time deliver the message I wanted to get across in an elegant manner.
-It became evident to me soon that I would make a single page website with about 4-5 sections and each section serving as a entire page height with some sort of a meaningful background.
+It soon became evident to me that I would make a single page website with about 4-5 sections and each section filling an entire viewport with a meaningful background image.

 ![pinterest1](reference/pinterest1.png)
 ![pinterest2](reference/pinterest2.png)

 ### The content

-The content I wanted to display at first glance was a brief about myself, my skills, links to social media, past work and a contact form.
+My aim was to keep the content minimal at first glance, enough to catch the eye.
+It includes a brief about myself, my skills, links to social media, past work and a contact form.

 Below is an initial mock up of what I thought of including in as content.